fdeorazi/jwt-utils/README.md

 # Jwt Utils Project
 ## Overview
-Json Web Token Utilities written to create self signed JWT iam to request Identity or Access Tokens to a cloud provider.
+Json Web Token Utilities written to create self signed JWT aim to request Identity or Access Tokens to a cloud provider.
+I've initially written this tool for personal usage in my Google Cloud projects and to better understand JWT, digital signatures in Java and service authentication on cloud.

 It allows follow functionalities:

 * Create a self signed HS256 or RS256 Json Web Token
 * Create a self signed JWT